 b.
 Roll up long sleeves, and remove jewellery like watches, rings, and bracelets.

 c.
-Make sure your clothes do not have zippers or pins that could scratch baby’s skin.
+Make sure your clothes do not have zippers or pins that could scratch the baby’s skin.

 3. Setting up the tub